 When posing and photographing newborn babies we must always have their safety and comfort at the forefront of everything we do.
 And, we must be extra careful in safeguarding the fragile immune system of babies under 2-3 months of age, as they cannot fight viruses or bacteria.

-Get my free Safety Video series here.
+Watch my free Safety Video series here.

 WHAT EXTRA PRECAUTIONS CAN YOU TAKE TO ENSURE A SAFE AND HEALTHY WORKPLACE?